 You don’t have to be a marketing or sales prodigy to start and use a sales funnel… but you can definitely benefit all the same.

 What Are Sales Funnels?

-A sales funnel is the process a potential customer (also called a lead or prospect) goes through to become a customer who makes a purchase.
+A sales funnel is the process a potential customer (also called a prospect) goes through to become a qualified lead or customer who makes a purchase.

-It’s a marketing and sales concept that helps visualize the different parts of the buying process, including the actions the prospect takes during that process and the actions we must take as marketers/salesmen/business gurus to help move that person through it.
+It’s a marketing and sales concept that helps visualize the different parts of the buying process, including the actions the prospect takes during that process and the actions we must take as a marketer/sales person/entrepreneur to help move that person through it.

 Oftentimes, a sales funnel is also a visual representation of the customer journey — and it looks exactly like it sounds: a funnel.